Irreversible entropy production, from quantum to classical: Resource theoretic approach

 This result can now be directly compared with the standard expression for the work distribution in a unitary protocol~\cite{Talkner2007},

 We see that the only difference is that the delta function is replaced by the probability distribution $q$ of the initial state of the weight.
-In fact, the two distributions are related by a Martingale transformation
+In fact, the two distributions are related by the convolution

 These results illustrate some of the fundamental limitations of thermodynamics in the quantum regime.
 By internalizing the work storage device, one pays the price of obtaining a \emph{noisy work distribution}, where the outcomes $P_F^\text{id}(w)$ are convoluted with the noise $q(w)$ stemming from the initial state of the battery.
 Thus, for instance, while $P_F^\text{id}$ satisfies a Crooks fluctuation theorem~\cite{Crooks1998}, the same is not true for $P_F$.